Sunday, January 19, 2025

 I left my hometown of Dothan in '68 and came here to go to the University.

 There aren't many places in Alabama as far away from Tuscaloosa as Dothan so I was 18 years old before I ever had the opportunity to set foot here.
 I had no familial connections up here but I'd heard about Tuscaloosa all my life.
-When I was a little boy growing up, folks used to tell me all the time, "Bob, if you keep actin' that way, they gonna send you to Tuscaloosa." so I guess the home folks were right because not only did I fit in with Tuscaloosa but I was the man for the job because I ended up working at both Bryce and Partlow.
+When I was a little boy growing up, folks used to tell me all the time, "Bob, if you keep actin' that way, they gonna send you to Tuscaloosa." so I guess the home folks were right.
+Not only did I fit in with Tuscaloosa but I guess I was the man for the job, too, because I ended up working at both Bryce and Partlow.

 Old Tuscaloosa, one of the few places where the nuts chase the squirrels.